-Each year, the Drama Scholarship programme offers promising theatre, production or film practitioners up to £1000 to invest in a range of training activities at the Royal Conservatoire of Scotland within the Short Courses programme.
+Each year, the Drama Scholarship programme offers promising theatre, production or film practitioners up to £1000 to invest in a range of training and mentoring activities at the Royal Conservatoire of Scotland within the Short Courses programme.

 As part of the award, a personal learning plan will be developed to support the recipient’s creative development – this will include mentoring sessions with industry specialists.

 - Up to £1000, to be allocated within the Royal Conservatoire’s Short Courses programme during the 2023-24 academic year